LSAT Summer Prep Course

 For low-income, high-potential students interested in pursuing a law degree.

-Classes are held twice a week in the evening.
+Classes are held twice a week in the evening, online.
 All participants must commit to attend at least 90% of the lectures, and attendance will be checked throughout the program.
+There may be option sessions held in-person (lawyers and student panel, admissions info session) if COVID restrictions allow.

 The course is taught by a current UCalgary Law student.